Sunil-Tenali/Composite-Design-Pattern/README.md

 # CompositeDesignPattern

-The Composite design pattern is a structural design pattern that allows you to compose objects into tree-like structures to represent part-whole hierarchies.
-This pattern treats individual objects and compositions of objects uniformly, making it easier to work with complex tree structures.
+This project demonstrates the Composite Design Pattern, which is a structural design pattern that allows you to compose objects into tree-like structures to represent part-whole hierarchies.
+The Composite pattern enables you to treat individual objects and compositions of objects uniformly.

-The key idea behind the Composite pattern is to define a common interface for all objects in the composition, both leaf nodes and composite nodes.
-Leaf nodes represent individual objects, while composite nodes are containers that hold other objects.
-The pattern allows clients to interact with both simple and complex objects in the same way, without needing to know if they are dealing with a single object or a collection of objects.
+In this project, the Composite pattern is illustrated through a system of gifts.
+The system consists of single gifts and composite gifts, where a composite gift can contain other gifts (both single and composite).
+This hierarchical structure allows for flexible management of groups of gifts as if they were single items.